Welcome! Here, we are fans of having a tiny brain, which means, not keeping everything in your head all of the time.

 - AWS Deployment

-- Docker - Docker is a way to normalize and simplify the process of deploymenti in web applications.
+- Docker - Docker is a way to normalize and simplify deployment of software.

 - SSH - SSH, secure shell, is a way to connect to other devices over the internet via the command line.